matrix-org/vodozemac/README.md

 ## Pickling

-vodozemac (*will soon*) supports pickling of both `Account` and `Session`, in which the entire state contained within is serialized into a form called a "pickle".
-Subsequently, accounts and sessions can be restored from a pickle ("unpickled") in order to continue operation.
+vodozemac supports serializing its entire internal state into a form a "pickle".
+The state can subsequently be restored from such a pickle ("unpickled") in order to continue operation.
 This is used to support some Matrix features like device dehydration.